Plain Talk Pt. 2: Building the Missing Middle & Navigating Washington's New Permitting Rules

 • Advocating for funding for underrepresented developers and their projects.

-• Advocating for policy solutions that enable more housing.
+• Educating on and advancing policy solutions that enable more housing.

 For those inspired to learn more or get involved in supporting equitable housing, visit 1DROP's website to explore our initiatives and join us in making an impact.